Wolfey55/sea-c42-python/hw/hw3/README.md

 For a while now, I've also been interested in picking up wood working as a new hobby.
-I got this dvd from [Bear Mountain Boats] (http://www.bearmountainboats.com/) and one day, when I have the time, space and money I hope to build my own canoe!
+I got this dvd from [Bear Mountain Boats] (http://www.bearmountainboats.com/) and one day, when I have the time, space and money I hope to build my own canoe! test